-Many people struggle with irregular or frustrating bowel habits, but they may have been struggling for so long that the discomfort becomes “normal”.
-However, bloating, gassiness, indigestion, constipation, and diarrhea are not normal and are not something that you need to live with.
-These symptoms are associated with a condition called irritable bowel syndrome, or IBS, which is extremely common and can be successfully managed by your Naturopathic Doctor.
+Many people struggle with irregular or frustrating bowel habits, but you may have been struggling for so long that the discomfort becomes “normal”.
+However, bloating, gassiness, indigestion, constipation, and diarrhea are not normal!

 WHAT IS IBS?